-Tom Kelly is a Master Certified Business and Executive Coach that specializes in working with salespeople, entrepreneurs, small business owners, and corporate executives.
-He has over 18 years of coaching experience and has coached for some of the most well-known names in the coaching industry including: Ken Blanchard, Tony Robbins, Brian Tracy, and Jack Canfield.
+Tom Kelly is a Master Certified Business and Executive Coach specializing in working with salespeople, entrepreneurs, small business owners, and corporate executives.
+He has over 18 years of coaching experience and has coached for some of the most well-known names in the coaching industry, including Ken Blanchard, Tony Robbins, Brian Tracy, and Jack Canfield.
 He’s personally coached thousands of business clients, helping them significantly grow their businesses and improve their leadership skills.

-“If you if you boil it down to just basic human behavior, we do things for one of two reasons to avoid pain or to gain pleasure”
+“If you boil it down to just basic human behaviour, we do things for one of two reasons to avoid pain or to gain pleasure.”

 “If you had cancer, right?
-You wouldn’t try to cure the cancer yourself?
-No, you go to the doctor, right and you go find a specialist that’s an expert at this”
+You wouldn’t try to cure cancer yourself?
+No, you go to the doctor, right and you go find a specialist that’s an expert at this.”

 The Complete Idiot’s Guide to Cold Calling by Keith Rosen

 How to win Friends & Influence People by Dale Carnegie

 Facebook Page: https://www.facebook.com/businesscoachchicago2/

 Chris Ippolito 01:16

 Hey, Tom, welcome to the “Get Coached Podcast.”
 It’s great to have you here, thanks for joining.

 Awesome, Chris.
 Thanks for having me, I’m appreciative of the opportunity.